Dirac Delta Regression: Conditional Density Estimation with Clinical Trials: Related Work

-We can estimate non-parametric conditional densities using several other methods besides DDR in order to visualize the probabilities associated with all values of $Y(T)$.
-Kernel density regression for example estimates $f(Y(T)|\bm{X})$ by independently approximating $f(Y(T),\bm{X})$ and $f(\bm{X})$ using kernel density functions \cite{Rosenblatt69,Hyndman96,Fosgerau10}.
-Other algorithms first estimate the conditional cumulative distribution function (CDF) of $Y(T)$ given $\bm{X}$ and then recover the associated density by smoothing the estimated CDF \cite{Takeuchi06,Cattaneo18}.
-These two step approaches however degrade accuracy in practice because they incur error in both stages.
-Investigators therefore later proposed to directly estimate $f(Y(T)|\bm{X})$ instead.
-The earliest methods in this category estimate $f(Y(T)|\bm{X})$ by performing expectation-maximization over a mixture of parametric densities \cite{Bishop06,Tresp01}.
-These methods however are very time consuming, and their accuracy depends heavily on the choice of the component densities. \cite{Sugiyama10,Kanamori12} thus proposed the Least Squares Conditional Density Estimation (LSCDE) algorithm which estimates $f(Y(T)|\bm{X})$ in closed form using reproducing kernels.
-The authors nevertheless found that LSCDE performs poorly when $\bm{X}$ contains multiple variables.
-Hence, researchers suggested handling the higher dimensional setting by integrating both dimension reduction and direct density estimation into a single procedure \cite{Shiga15,Izbicki16,Tangkaratt15}.
-These methods outperform LSCDE on average when sparsity or a low dimensional manifold exist, but they still struggle to accurately estimate $f(Y(T)|\bm{X})$ when the signal does not follow a simple structure.
-As a result, \cite{Izbicki17} introduced an algorithm called FlexCode (FC) which utilizes non-linear regression on an orthogonal series (e.g., the Fourier series).
+Researchers suggested handling the higher dimensional setting by integrating both dimension reduction and direct density estimation into a single procedure \citep{Shiga15,Izbicki16,Tangkaratt15}.
+These methods, such as Series Conditional Density Estimation (SCDE), outperform LSCDE on average when sparsity or a low dimensional manifold exist, but they still struggle to accurately estimate $f(Y(T)|\bm{X})$ when the signal does not follow a simple structure.
+As a result, \citet{Izbicki17} introduced an algorithm called FlexCode (FC) which utilizes non-linear regression on an orthogonal series (e.g., the Fourier series).
 FC admits a variety of regression procedures and therefore can capitalize on the successes of regression in high dimensional estimation.
 Many of the proposed regression procedures however only help FC produce accurate estimates of $f(Y(T)|\bm{X})$ in special cases, so it is often unclear how to choose the best regressor in practice.
 FC also tends to over-smooth its conditional density estimates by enforcing a small number of orthogonal bases.
 The method therefore can have trouble handling the complexities inherent in real data like its predecessors.

+The normalizing flow estimator (NFE) attempts to directly estimate $f(Y(T)|\bm{X})$ in the high dimensional setting using a different strategy called the normalizing flow \citep{Trippe18}.
+A normalizing flow automatically ensures that the density integrates to one by transforming an initial density with a series of invertible transformations using a deep Bayesian neural network.
+NFE must tune its prior distributions, flow parameters and network architecture in addition to the network weights.
+The algorithm therefore tends to overfit in practice, especially in the small sample regime seen with the majority of RCTs.